Federal Reserve Bank of Cleveland: Building

+The vault door with combination viewer was designed by Frederick S. Holmes and built by York Safe & Lock Co.

 The bank building is a 13-story 203 foot high-rise, located at Superior Avenue and East 6th Street in downtown Cleveland.
 It was designed by the Cleveland firm of Walker and Weeks and completed in 1923.
 Its exterior architecture emulates an Italian Renaissance palazzo, and is clad in Georgia pink marble.
 An extension to the building designed by HOK was completed in 1998, providing new facilities for check processing and cash handling.
 The building is listed on the National Register of Historic Places.

 The building's entrances feature allegorical sculptures by Henry Hering representing Security and Integrity flanking the East Sixth Street entrance, while his Energy watches the Superior Avenue entry.

 Its original 100 ST bank vault door is the largest in the world and was designed by Frederick S. Holmes.
 The door casting itself was 20 ST. It incorporates the largest hinge ever built.
 The hinge has an overall height of 19 ft and weighs over 47 ST fully assembled.
 The vault's use was discontinued in 1997, though it is preserved intact for posterity.